Motherland 15 days

 As you approach JSA, you will notice Peace House providing facilities for non-military and civilian meetings between South and North Korea, and Freedom House for South-North contacts, meetings and Liaison Office.
 Before entering the Military Armistice Commission Conference room, you will see the security forces from the both sides staring each other down across the border.
 The South Korean troops wear helmets, black shades, gray shirts and green army pants.
 Each stands in Taekwondo stance with clenched fists, and they are taut like high-tension wire.
 You will look on in fear and awe of the closest North Korean border.
 While inside the Military Armistice Commission Conference Room where a line marking the border runs across the floor and right down the middle of the conference table, experience infamous border that divides two Koreas.
 The neat lines of microphones and, outside, the low concrete bar mark the exact position of the line of demarcation.
 Across the border, Panmungak of North Korea stands about 80m north of South Korean Freedom House.
 The building serves as offices for North Korean guards and is also used to hold propaganda activities.

 En route, you may also check out short white posts and a rusty old sign marking the border at the fringe of a forest near OP 3.
+Total 1,292 signboards of the Military Demarcation Line were established and 696 of which are controlled by the U.N.
+Forces while 596 are under the control of North Korea and China.
 A little further down the hill is the site of the Axe Murder Incident where you will see a memorial monument set up on the round platform marking the murder site.
 Next to the site is The Bridge of No Return, in the middle of which runs through the Military Demarcation Line.
 Korean War Prisoners crossed this bridge at their choice of destination.
 If they choose to cross, they would never be allowed to return, hence the name.
 Despite the turbulent past, both sides continue to meet at the Conference Room.
 In gazing the Bridge of No Return and Axe murder site, you will be profoundly impressed at the stark reality and immense tragedy of divided Korea.

 Evening is highlighted with Korea House.
 It is a comprehensive cultural complex representing the traditional Korean culture, promoting insight into the beauty of Korean tradition and customs.
 You are ushered in to the Korean feast, with variety of traditional Korean dishes, then the dance and musical performance follows!
 The colors, movement, and lyrical melodies are truly a delight, and you are in awe of the rhythmic dancers and their visual masterpiece with their fans.
 Such perfection and grace is rarely seen.
 Other performances may include Pansori, a traditional Korean opera, a traditional shamanism dance, farmer's music and dance, or other traditional music.